Last modified on January 7th, 2023

 Sea moss has prebiotic effects, so it’s good for the gut.
 Prebiotics are fibers that are food for the friendly bacteria in your gut.

-Studies have also shown that sea moss might help reduce your risk of obesity by improving the specific types of bacteria found there.
+Studies have also shown that it might help reduce your risk of obesity by improving the specific types of bacteria found there.

-Some people find that sea moss helps them lose weight because it contains carrageenan, which can improve feelings of fullness and reduce body fat, in addition to creating a healthier microbiota profile in your gut.
+Some people find that sea moss helps them lose weight because it contains carrageenan, which can improve feelings of fullness, reduce body fat, and create a healthier microbiota profile in your gut.

 Iron Deficiency

 If you deal with anemia because of iron deficiency, think about incorporating sea moss into your daily routine.
-Sea moss has a lot of iron, and yet it’s also plant-based.
+It has a lot of iron and is also plant-based.

 There are around nine milligrams of iron per 100 grams.
 That’s about nine times more iron than is in chicken.

-When you supplement with sea moss, if you were anemic due to iron deficiency, you may start to notice that you have more energy.
+When you supplement, if you were anemic due to iron deficiency, you may start to notice that you have more energy.
 Iron helps your body create the red blood cells that move oxygen from your lungs to every cell of your body.

 Skin Health